 Automatic notifications save your team time and boost your overall customer experience.
-Salesforce gives users several options for sending automated emails, which have their own benefits.
+Salesforce CRM solutions give users several options for sending automated emails, which have their own benefits.
 Two of those options are auto-response rules and workflow email alerts.
 Both of these serve the same purpose- they automatically send emails from Salesforce following changes to a lead or a case.
 However, being so similar, you need to think about your exact use case and the differences between your options before making a decision.

 In this article, we’ll walk through:

 ● What auto-response rules and workflow email alerts are